How to be more efficient and focused using Kanban

 Also, having no more than one team member responsible for a specific type of task may cause your process to slow down or even create bottlenecks.

-Bottlenecks are the activities that are slowing down your process – Kanban allows you to easy visualize all your tasks, making it a lot easier to identify whether a certain phase (or person) is causing tasks to stall.
+Bottlenecks are the activities that are slowing down your process – Kanban allows you to easily visualize all your tasks, making it a lot easier to identify whether a certain phase (or person) is causing tasks to stall.

 This limitation of focusing on one task at a time is known by the name of work in progress limit – it helps you make sure people are not wasting time juggling multiple tasks when they could easily finish tasks a lot faster if they were doing one thing at a time.
-Way to increase productivity and be more focused using Kanban, isn’t it?
+Way to increase productivity and be more focused on using Kanban, isn’t it?

 Another great way to increase focus is to work visually on improvement.
 This can be done with the help of charts and graphics that clearly demonstrate your workflow issues, helping your team work together in order to diminish their impact or even eliminate them.

-These incredible benefits are just an example of how you keep your team more productive and focused using Kanban.
+These incredible benefits are just an example of how you keep your team more productive and focused on using Kanban.
 It doesn’t matter whether you decide to start using a physical Kanban or an online one, Kanban is great to improve productivity (however, if you go for the online alternative, give Pipefy a try!).

 Pipefy is an intuitive, simple to use, workflow software.
 We allow businesses to run all their processes in a single platform, ensuring efficiency and solid execution.

 Pipefy works as an online Kanban system where tasks move laterally through the multiple phases of your process.
-Each of your process’ phases can have its own set of work rules, triggers and if needed, a designated owner.
+Each of your process’s phases can have its own set of work rules, triggers and if needed, a designated owner.